ilaborie/blog/src/pages/dispatcher-behavior/index.md

 ![dispatcher-executor-service](./dispatcher-executor-service.jpg)

-`Dispatcher` has `ExecutorService`. `ExecutorService` is like a pool of threads where you can execute code (`Runnable`) concurrently.
+`Dispatcher` has `ExecutorService`, and `ExecutorService` is like a pool of threads where you can execute code (`Runnable`) concurrently.
 See [Executor/ExecutorService in Java, and ExecutionContext behind Future in Scala](../executor-and-execution-context) for illustration and more details.

 Here is [`executorService` method](https://github.com/akka/akka/blob/v2.5.9/akka-actor/src/main/scala/akka/dispatch/Dispatcher.scala#L47) of `Dispatcher`.